My Bearded Dragon is Sick…What Should I Do?

-When choosing your bearded dragon, make sure he has no injuries.
+When choosing your bearded dragon, use the health identifiers listed here as a guide to make sure he has no injuries and is healthy.
 Normally, a healthy beardie is alert with his head up.
 He takes notice of you the moment you approach him.
 So watch how the beardie behaves – is he alert, active, and perky?

 However, keep in mind that he may have already been active and is now in a rest mode.
 Observe his limbs, nails, tail, and toes.
 Are they all intact?
 Look for any puss or fluid around the bearded dragon’s mouth.
 Ensure that his eyes do not seem droopy and that his mouth and jaw are not swollen.

 If you checked most or all, then you picked one you just can’t live without.